 Electric Vehicles: The Hidden Challenges

-The prevalence of electric vehicles will naturally lead to changing energy demands.
-Learn how EVs can interact with the energy grid, providing power to households while also providing an eco-friendly alternative to traditional transport modes.
+The growth in popularity of Electric Vehicles (EVs) will naturally lead to changing energy demands.
+Learn how EVs can interact with the energy grid, providing power to households while also being an eco-friendly alternative to traditional transport.

 The Hidden Challenges

-The uptake in electric vehicles is growing quickly and all of these vehicles require electricity.
+The uptake in electric vehicles is growing quickly and all these vehicles require power.
 This may come as a surprise to some, but in the UK our electricity infrastructure is not designed to cope with such a massive increase in electricity demand.
 It’s not that there isn’t the desire to increase capacity; the fact is that the demand for electrification could tip the limit of the grid’s capacity during peak demand.
-While the planning and designing of new grid infrastructure is taking place, it is an incredibly complex and expensive task to upgrade the grid to compensate for vehicle electrification and, inevitably, it will take time.
-Remember, it won’t just be your car: it will be trains, buses, emergency vehicles, logistics etc.
+While the planning and designing of new grid infrastructure is taking place, it is an incredibly complex and expensive task to upgrade to compensate for vehicle electrification and, inevitably, it will take time.
+Remember, it won’t just be your car: it will be trains, buses, emergency vehicles and lorries that require new sources of power.

-What if the car is already full?
-We will be able to tell the car to power the house- after all, an electric vehicle is simply a giant battery on wheels.
+What if the car is already fully charged?
+We will be able to tell the car to power the house - after all, an electric vehicle is simply a giant battery on wheels.
 What if you’re somebody who is at home during the day?
-Your solar panel can charge your car during the day and in turn power your house during the night.
-During the early hours of the morning, if required, your car can take energy from the grid.
+Your solar panel can charge your car during the day and in turn your car can power your house during the night.
 The smart element of all of this will be that your car, or charger, will go and grab a cheap tariff so you will be encouraged to charge at 2am and not 6pm.

 Building the Future

-We are a problem-solving company, and this is a problem we can solve.
-We will soon share the results of our research.
-Meanwhile learn more on how we have been involved in ground-breaking projects in the energy sector, including the deployment of more than 50 million smart meters.
+We are a problem-solving company, and this is a problem we can help solve.
+Meanwhile learn more on how we have been involved in ground-breaking projects in the energy sector, which will help the deployment of more than 50 million smart meters.